hhtml-de/website/src/events/2024-11-05-fifth-meetup.md

     description: Add slides "Fixing Accessibility Issues" by Alex Claes
 ---

-There is going to be a fifth edition of our Hamburg HTML meetup, all about the web platform and accessibility.
-_HTML 5_, so to say 😅.

-It's going to be an in-person meetup, scheduled <strong>November 5th, 2024, 6pm at [raumF](https://raum-f.io/) by Factorial.</strong>
+The fifth edition of our Hamburg HTML meetup was an in-person meetup, which took place on <strong>November 5th, 2024, 6pm at raumF by Factorial.</strong>

 ## Factorial